andrijun0406/csc-lab-mslab-azurestackhci23h2/README.md

 } -Credential $Credentials
 ```
 * Configure current user to be Key Vault Administrator on dcoffee-rg resource group
+> No need if you deploying second cluster in the same resource group
 ```powershell
 #add key vault admin of current user to Resource Group (It can be also done in Deploy Azure Stack HCI wizard)
 #$objectId = (Get-AzADUser -SignedIn).Id